lishanisrikaran/python-challenge/README.md

 # python-challenge
-This repository will contain two Python challenges named: PyBank, and PyPoll.
+This repository contains two Python challenges named: PyBank, and PyPoll.
 Both scripts will analyse data from their respective csv files: budget_data.csv and election_data.csv to output and export summaries of the findings for the user.

 **PyBank:**
 Analyses the financial records of a fictional company which are stored in a file named budget_data.csv.
 The budget_data.csv file contains information about monthly profit and loss figures which are logged against their respective dates; The dataset is composed of two columns: "Date" and "Profit/Losses".